Baked Kale Spinach Artichoke Dip

-So good, it's a delicious little veggie appetizer to nosh on while dinner is getting ready.
-I made this the other night, and boy it was so good the girls couldn't stop eating it.
+Loaded with veggies, this delicious appetizer is perfect to nosh on while dinner is getting ready.
+I made this the other night, and it was so good my girls couldn’t stop eating it.

-Our family loves the artichoke and spinach dip and just the other day, I bought a bag of fresh kale already cleaned and chopped, and decided to try it with my artichoke and spinach dip.
+Just the other day, I bought a bag of fresh kale already cleaned and chopped and decided to add it to my original recipe for artichoke and spinach dip.

-First, I needed to sauté the kale with a little onion and garlic to give it some flavor, then I incorporated it into the spinach and artichoke mixture.
-Easy.
-Then I baked it in these little 10-ounce ramekins, and this time I thought to save one or two ramekins for Thanksgiving (since it's around the corner).
+I even saved two ramekins for Thanksgiving (since it’s around the corner).
 I baked only two for my family, then covered the other two and place them into the freezer.

 Preheat oven to 375 degrees.

 In a frying pan, heat and melt butter with olive oil.
 Add yellow onion and sauté until softened and translucent, about 5 minutes.
 Add kale and cook until kale wilts, about 1 to 2 minutes.